Sc-Luka/ShellAI/README.md

 ShellAI v1.0

-ShellAI is a cross-platform terminal tool that allows you to:
+-ShellAI is a cross-platform terminal tool that allows you to:

 Run system commands safely